Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Experiments

-reliable tended to resemble the in-distribution classes, as one would expect (\cref{fig:qual}).
+Empirically, we observed for subfunctions that reliable in-distribution images tended to be prototypical images for their class, whilst OOD images erroneously characterized as reliable tended to resemble the in-distribution classes, as one would expect (\cref{fig:qual}).
 To test this hypothesis further, we took a CIFAR10 model and plotted the rankings of samples from each CIFAR100 class in \cref{fig:boxplot}, where each box denotes the median and first and third quartiles.
 The classes are ordered by median.
-We identified the superclasses in CIFAR100 with the highest semantic overlap with CIFAR10 classes (mostly vehicles and mammals), whose classes are coloured green.
+We identified the superclasses in CIFAR100 with the highest semantic overlap with CIFAR10 classes (made up of mostly vehicles and mammals), whose classes are coloured green.
 It is clear from the correlation between green and lower unreliability ranking that subfunction error bounds rate OOD classes semantically closer to the training classes as more reliable.
 Note that even the exceptions towards the right are justified, because the inclusion of e.g. bicycles, lawn mowers and rockets in ``vehicles'' is questionable; certainly these objects do not correspond visually to the vehicle classes in CIFAR10.
 In addition, we ran the same plot for the other methods and found that in every case the correlation between reliability and semantic familiarity was less strong (\cref{app:boxplots}).